donovanr/plasticnet/README.md

 ### TODOs

+- move these todos to github issues
+- add meaningful tests
 - fix `setup.py` to remove shablona defaults
 - modify `scripts` and `examples` to be relevant
 - get `docs` folder working with readthedocs